Wynncraft/Issues/README.md

 Welcome to the Fall-back Wynnncraft Issue Tracker
 ======
-__Important: please exercise responsible disclosure if you find a duplication or security glitch email `support@wynncraft.com` and you may be rewarded__
+__Important: please exercise responsible disclosure if you find a duplication or security glitch email `support@wynncraft.com` and you may be rewarded :shipit:__

 Issue Best Practices